eusebiedev/Backyard-Gleaners/README.md

 ## Description

 A website for local backyard gardeners with food surplus to connect with community members to distribute foods: Gleaning is simply harvesting extra crops from gardens, or farms, to provide to anyone in need.
-Users can learn about becoming a Host, a Gleaner, and a volunteer to assist with food surplus distribution within their city.
-Discover the benefits, history and faqs about gleaning.
+Users can learn about becoming a gardening host, a Gleaner, and how to volunteer to assist with food surplus distribution within their city.
+Discover the benefits, history and facts about gleaning.

 ## MCV Client Front End Setup/Installation Requirements